udsleeds/openinfra/GISRUK_paper/openinfra_gisruk.md

 # Introduction

-A move from motor to active (cycling and walking) modes of travel offers health, economic, and environmental benefits (Parkin 2018).
-Importantly, active travel can become an alternative to public transport during the pandemic when social distancing reduces operational capacities.
-Acknowledging the benefits, the UK has boosted its investment in active travel[^1].
-Indeed, it has been argued that pandemic provides an opportunity to encourage a behavioural change in traveling patterns that could be maintained after the pandemic (Laverty et al. 2020).
+Shifting the focus of transport planning interventions away from provision for motorised modes and towards active modes (walking, cycling and ‘wheeling’) offers health, economic, and environmental benefits (Parkin 2018).
+Active travel can become an alternative to public transport, vital during pandemic-induced reductions in operational capacities.
+Acknowledging this, the UK government has boosted investment in active travel[^1] over the last 2 years, recognising that the pandemic provides an opportunity to encourage a behavioural change in traveling patterns that could be maintained after the pandemic (Laverty et al. 2020).

-Nevertheless, it is essential to ensure that street infrastructure meets the needs of all pedestrians and cyclists if active travel uptake is to be increased.
-For example, Aldred et al. (2016) argued that a mere increase in cycling levels does not always lead to increased diversity of cyclists.
+For the investment to be effective, new interventions and infrastructure must meet the needs of people walking, cycling and wheeling.
+Aldred, Woodcock, and Goodman (2016) argued that merely increasing cycling levels does not always lead to increased diversity cycling participation.
 Therefore, it is important for policy to explicitly address different needs of (potential) cyclists and active travelers in general.
 The invitation for the public to engage in the decision-making is one of the potential ways to understand what needs to be implemented to encourage active travel.

-Propensity to Cycle Tool (PCT) (Lovelace et al. 2017), an open-source cycling scenarios generating tool, is a good example of an accessible tool designed for both policy makers and citizens to make data-driven decisions regarding cycling investments.
+The Propensity to Cycle Tool (PCT) (Lovelace et al. 2017), an open-source tool for strategic cycle network planning, is a good example of an accessible tool designed for both policy makers and citizens to make data-driven decisions regarding cycling investments.
 Arguably, another approach to solidify bottom-up approach to decision making is to encourage not only the development and use of open-source tools but also to encourage contribution to the generation and use of open-access data that could be used for planning transport infrastructure.

 ## OpenInfra and OpenStreetMap